stacksgov/sips/sips/sip-03x/sip-03x-fix-burn-block-height-in-at-block.md

 This behavior only occurs in Stacks Epoch 3.0 and above, and is due to a change in how the burn block is calculated for Nakamoto blocks.
 `burn-block-height` returns the expected result inside of `at-block` in Stacks Epoch 2.x and below.

-The proposed fix is to correct the behavior for `burn-block-height` for Stacks Epoch 3.1 and above, and leave the incorrect behavior in Stacks Epoch 3.0, to avoid breaking consensus.
+The proposed fix is to correct the behavior for `burn-block-height` in Stacks Epoch 3.1 and above, and leave the incorrect behavior in Stacks Epoch 3.0, to avoid breaking consensus.

 ## Examples